IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Large Skipper (Ochlodes sylvanus).

-We came out of the woods into the first of three more open areas of grassland where we saw Heath Fritillary (Melitaea athalia), Clouded Yellow (Colias corceua), Green-veined White (Pieris napi), Marbled White (Melanargia galathea) and Common Blue (Polyommatus icarus) flying around or nectaring on Soapwart (Saponaria officinalis), Dwarf Elder (Sambucus ebulus), White Stonecrop (Sedum album) and Yarrow (Achillea millefolium).
+We came out of the woods into the first of three more open areas of grassland where we saw Southern Heath Fritillary (Melitaea nevadensis), Clouded Yellow (Colias croceus), Green-veined White (Pieris napi), Marbled White (Melanargia galathea) and Common Blue (Polyommatus icarus) flying around or nectaring on Soapwart (Saponaria officinalis), Dwarf Elder (Sambucus ebulus), White Stonecrop (Sedum album) and Yarrow (Achillea millefolium).

 Beautiful Demoiselle (Calopteryx virgo) male.